If you're anything like Chris Finch (bloody good rep), then you'll probably read about a book a week.

 The Modernist

-The Modernist on Port Street in the Northern Quarter is the public face of The Modernist Society, which was founded just over a decade ago by Eddy Rhead and Jack Hale.
-It was created as a focus for post-war modernist architecture in Manchester, and The Modernist is the 'public face and space' for celebrating good design, holding talks, hosting exhibitions and selling some pretty sexy books too.
+The Modernist on Port Street in the Northern Quarter is the public face of The Modernist Society, which was founded over a decade ago by Eddy Rhead and Jack Hale.
+It was created as a focus for post-war modernist architecture in Manchester, and The Modernist is the ‘public face and space’ for celebrating good design, holding talks, hosting exhibitions and selling some pretty weighty books, homeware and generally arty objects too.

 Paramount Books

-A Mancunian institution, Paramount Books on Shudehill is legendary, if not for its immense book selection, then for its erratic opening times, blaring music and the fact that they make you turn your phone off when you're in there.
-It's been around since the 60s this place, and there's an amazingly odd selection of books in there.
-A must-visit.
+A Mancunian institution, Paramount Books on Shudehill is legendary, if not for its immense book selection, then for its erratic opening times, blaring music and the fact that they make you turn your phone off when you’re in there.
+It’s been around since the 60s this place, and there’s an amazingly odd selection of books in there.
+A must-visit for any culture-loving Manc.

 Queer Lit